 I've culled the TWT archives for posts you might want to read during the first month of the school year.

-After your students decorate their writer’s notebooks and you review your expectations, the notebooks go home.
+After your students decorate their writer's notebooks and you review your expectations, the notebooks go home.
 This is exciting!
-Who doesn’t love writing in a new notebook?!!?
-I’ll tell ya, … Continue Reading You don’t have to write, you get to write.
+Who doesn't love writing in a new notebook?!!?
+I'll tell ya, there are plenty of students who aren't enthralled with the idea of writing at home every night since they don't think they have anything to say… Continue reading You don’t have to write, you get to write.

 Launching writer's notebooks by giving kids a peek into my own